 • Malicious activity was tied to suspicious User-Agent strings, Tor exit node traffic and VPS for data exfiltration.

-The success of UNC6395 stemmed from common oversights in SaaS environments, exploiting weaknesses in the SaaS supply chain.
+The UNC6395 attack succeeded because of common oversights in SaaS environments, turning the Salesloft Drift integration into an entry point for a broader SaaS supply chain attack.
 The lateral movement is made possible by the abuse of admin OAuth tokens from lesser-known SaaS apps to compromise business-critical applications.
 Attackers are taking advantage of:

-• Persistent OAuth access: Unlike user sessions, OAuth tokens often don’t expire
+• Persistent OAuth access: Unlike user sessions, OAuth tokens often don’t expire, creating long-term exposure in the event of an OAuth breach.

 • Over-permissive access: Many apps request full data access and are approved without review

-• Limited monitoring: Most organizations don’t monitor or ingest logs or policies for SaaS applications
+• Limited monitoring: Most organizations don’t monitor or ingest logs or policies for SaaS applications, making it difficult to detect abuse during a Salesforce breach.

 • Unsecured secrets: Credentials stored insecurely in Salesforce fields amplified the impact

-How to prevent SaaS supply chain attacks like UNC6395
+How to prevent SaaS supply chain attacks like the Salesloft Drift breach by UNC6395

 To effectively prevent SaaS supply chain attacks, focus on these key actions: